In Search of the Last Refuges of Coral Biodiversity

 L. Vigliola/IRD, Author provided

-The ConversationCoral reefs are also a mythical paradise and a major economic resource: Australia's Great Barrier Reef alone generates nearly €1 billion in revenue for the tourism sector.
-The conservation and sustainable use of this natural heritage requires an accurate assessment of its condition, which is what the PRISTINE project has set out to do.
-The project shows that most coral reefs are on a downward trajectory; only a very few reefs are virtually intact.
-It is now essential to take strong protective measures on a global scale—going well beyond Aichi targets – before it's too late.
+The ConversationCoral reefs are also a legendary paradise and a major economic resource: Australia’s Great Barrier Reef alone generates nearly one billion euros in revenue for the tourism sector.
+The conservation and sustainable use of this natural heritage require an accurate assessment of its condition, which is what the PRISTINE project set out to do.
+The project shows that most coral reefs are on a downward trajectory; only a very few reefs remain virtually intact.
+It is now essential to take strong protective measures on a global scale—going well beyond Aichi Targets – before it’s too late.

-The original version of this article was published on The Conversation.
+The original version This article was published on The Conversation.